 CF Evans was dealing with a paper-shuffling nightmare.
 Project teams in the field could not easily access the software used by in-office accounting and other staff, which caused unintentional communication silos between departments.
 The company attempted to remedy the situation by distributing copious amounts of paperwork to keep team members updated.

-By moving project data to the cloud via Procore cloud-based project management software, the company was able to break the silos caused by a hard-to-access network.
-Now remote team members, office staff, and external partners can share the most current project information in real time—no printouts necessary.
+By moving project data to the cloud via Procore, the company was able to break the silos caused by a hard-to-access network.
+Now remote team members, office staff, and external partners can share the most current project information in real-time—no printouts necessary.

-Before using Procore, multifamily construction firm CF Evans was generating tens of thousands of printed pages to keep remote project teams and office staff "on the same page."
+Before using Procore, CF Evans was generating tens of thousands of printed pages to keep remote project teams and office staff on the same page.

 Project and financial data resided on an in-house network that was nearly impossible to access remotely.
 To remedy this, hard copies of contracts, RFIs, submittals, drawings, and corresponding updates and markups were continuously passed around; but the rapid pace of construction made it difficult to keep outdated documents out of circulation.

 "We needed a way for all team members in the field to have access to the most up-to-date information," says Ryan Igo, construction technology manager with CF Evans.
 But not just any project management solution would do.